lizageorge/learning-vue/notes/3 - The Vue CLI.md

 - it helps to name custom components by capital letters so they never conflict with existing HTML tags
 - multiple components help with readability and ease of development for large sites
 	- a component for each element of the website helps (header, footer, article, sidebar, etc)
-	- also helps with reusability (just import into multiple files and/or inserting several times into the DOM of one page)
+	- also helps with reusability (just import into multiple files and/or inserting several times into the DOM of one page and only alter props/slots)
 - every Vue app will always have a root component, and when using Vue CLI to create a project it's called App.vue.
 Following components will be nested under that.
 	- ![[Pasted image 20210729195918.png]]
 	- this is called the **component tree**